MicrosoftDocs/learn/learn-pr/wwl-sci/connect-non-azure-machines-to-azure-defender/includes/4-connect-aws-accounts.md

-Onboarding your AWS account into Defender for Cloud, integrates AWS Security Hub and Microsoft Defender for Cloud.
+Onboarding your AWS account into Microsoft Defender for Cloud integrates AWS Security Hub and Defender for Cloud.
 Defender for Cloud thus provides visibility and protection across both of these cloud environments to provide:

 - Automatic agent provisioning (Defender for Cloud uses Azure Arc to deploy the Log Analytics agent to your AWS instances)